 Divorce is the dissolution of the marriage, allowing the parties to live separately and apart.
 Filing for divorce is a monumental life changing decision that may affect more than just the couple involved.
 When contemplating divorce there are numerous considerations such as parenting time and child support when the parties have children, marital property that is subject to division between the parties, payment of alimony, as well as the financial unknown that must be addressed and can impact the outcome of your divorce.
 It is important to gather any and all information that is accessible to you to ensure that you are making an informed decision.
+This is also especially true for couples of high net-worth.

 Once you have made the decision to commence the divorce process, a Complaint for Divorce is generally filed.
 The Complaint will assert the jurisdictional requirements and ground for divorce in general terms.